August 5, 2018; revised January 26, 2019; May 2, 2019

 - This part states that what has ultimately come to being (uppajjāti) or the jāti is due to what first arose in mind (uppādā), which are saṅkhāra.

 - Similarly, for something not to come to being (nirujjhatī), the corresponding cause should not arise in mind (nirōdhā).
-If there is “asati” or “no attention,” then nothing can be realized: “no jāti“ (because no saṅkhāra generated to trigger Paṭicca Samuppāda processes).
+If there is “asati” or “no attention,” then nothing will be realized: “no jāti“ (because no saṅkhāra generated to trigger Paṭicca Samuppāda processes).

 9. So, now we can translate the whole verse: “when the mind is focused on this it will give rise to that, when the mind is not focused on this it will not give rise to that; this arising in mind (uppādā) will give rise to that (uppajjāti), this not arising in mind (nirōdhā) will stop that from coming to being (nirujjhatī).”